Manage Cookie Preferences

 You may pay interest when you borrow money or earn interest when you save.
 For loans, the interest rate will impact how much money you pay back in total.
 For a savings account, the rate reflects how much you earn.
 A mortgage interest rate is a percentage fee charged on a mortgage loan by a lender.

 The Bank of England is the UK’s central bank and they meet throughout the year to set base rates.
-This is what the of England charges other banks and other lenders when they borrow money.
+This is what the Bank of England charges other banks and other lenders when they borrow money.

 The base rate influences the interest rates that many lenders charge for mortgages, loans and other types of credit they offer people.